popovski/spring-cloud-function-aws/README.md

 ## Demo

-After the serverless deployment finish, as a response we will get POST rest end point.
+After the serverless deployment finish, as a response we will get POST rest end point of the AWS API Gateway.
 Use Postman to make a POST request using payload

 {
 	"firstName":"Nikola",